ermurachi/git-how-to-container/README.md

 └── known_hosts
 ```

 In the .ssh directory create another hidden directory.
-In this directory config for other accounts will be storred.
 ```bash
 mkdir .ssh_other_accounts
 ```

-Change directory to .ssh_other_accounts and create a directory for the new github/ssh account.
+Change directory to .ssh_other_accounts and create a directory.
 ```bash
 cd .ssh_other_account
 ```

-Create the directory for the new account:
+Create a directory that will be used to store ssh-key assotiated with the new git account.
 ```bash
 mkdir ermurachi_gmail_com
 ```